AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/Topologies/doB/ns_Or/IfNoElse/tc.rst

-**DC on "A or B" used to control an IF statement without an Else or ELSIF part**
+**DC on "A or B" used to control an IF statement without an ELSE or ELSIF part**